Bacon Cheese Humps

 • 4 slices cooked bacon

-1. Preheat broiler and place rack in the highest position.
+• Preheat the broiler and place the rack in the highest position.

-2. In a small saucepan over medium-high heat, bring milk to a boil.
-Reduce heat to low, and gradually add half of the grated cheese, whisking vigourously until smooth.
-Incorporate remaining cheese, continuing to whisk constantly.
-Whisk in butter.
+• In a small saucepan over medium-high heat, bring the milk to a boil.
+Reduce the heat to low and gradually add half of the grated cheese, whisking vigorously until smooth.
+Incorporate the remaining cheese, continuing to whisk constantly.
+Whisk in the butter.

-3. Position slices of bread on a baking sheet.
-Divide cheese sauce among slices of bread and spread to edges.
-Top each with a slice of cooked bacon and broil until cheese is bubbly and blackened in spots, watching very closely; about 3 minutes.
+• Position the slices of bread on a baking sheet.
+Divide the cheese sauce among the slices and spread to the edges.
+Top each with a slice of cooked bacon and broil until the cheese is bubbly and blackened in spots, watching very closely — about 3 minutes.